mozerpol/NotesFromLearning/q_and_a/README.md

 - Sequential circuit - can remember the previous states, the output is determined by the current input values and previous states.
 Examples: flip-flops, counters, shift registers, RAM.

+3. Explain the concept of clock skew and how it can affect FPGA designs.